|Nutritional Guidelines (per serving)|

 Place over medium-low to medium heat (use a diffuser between a tagine and the burner) and bring to a simmer.
 It's normal for this to take 15 or 20 minutes if cooking in clay, so stay patient.

 Once you hear the tagine simmering, adjust the heat to the lowest temperature necessary for maintaining a simmer.
-Allow the tagine to cook undisturbed for about one to one-and-a-half hours.
+Allow the tagine to cook undisturbed for about one to 1.5 hours.
 Check to see that the vegetables are tender, and reduce any excess liquid if desired.